reiugit/FluentAssertionsForHttpResponseMessages/README.md

 # FluentAssertions for 'HttpResponseMessages'

-1. Only with 'FluentAssertions'
+1. Only with 'FluentAssertions':
 <pre>
 ok.StatusCode.Should().Be(HttpStatusCode.OK);  // 200
 ok.IsSuccessStatusCode.Should().BeTrue();      // 2xx
 </pre>

-2. Extended with 'HttpResponseMessageAssertions'
+2. Extended with 'HttpResponseMessageAssertions':
 <pre>
     ok.Should().HaveStatusCode(HttpStatusCode.OK);  // 200
     created.Should().BeSuccessful();                // 2xx